 23. Beige Trench Coat and Light Wash Jeans

-This is perfect for spring.
-A trench coat, a white shirt, and light jeans.
-It’s light and airy.
-Black loafers add a nice anchor to the outfit so it doesn’t float away.
+SaveIt’s an ideal springtime pick-up.
+A light-coloured trench coat, a white shirt, and light-coloured jeans.
+It’s light and breezy.
+Black loafs will provide a nice anchor to the outfit, making it not float away.

 24. Blue Striped Shirt and Black Pleated Skirt